QMK: Repeat Key

 get_repeat_key_count()

-to specially consider reverse
+to specially consider alternate

 repeating in custom handlers.